NightscoutFoundation/xDrip/Documentation/Mobiles For G6.md

 On Doogee / MTK phones disable Intelligent power saving standby in Android Settings -> Battery or you will only receive a reading every 10 minutes.<br>
 * * *

-## Any question's you might have or want to share your mobile settings that work with Xdrip please free to get in touch!<br>
+## Any question's you might have or want to share your mobile settings with us that work with Xdrip please free to get in touch!<br>
 <br>

 [Contact US](https://www.thediabeticway.co.uk/index.php/en/about-us/contact-us.html)